2 Georgia men arrested, accused of robberies across 2 states

 VICKSBURG, Miss.
-(AP) - Two Georgia men have been arrested for robbing a string of fast-food restaurants in Alabama and Mississippi, and may be suspects in a killing in Georgia.
+(AP) - Two Georgia residents who were arrested for a string of crimes in Alabama and Mississippi are also suspected in a Sunday killing in Columbus, Georgia.

-Warren County Sheriff Martin Pace says 21-year-old Sharae Threadgill of Stone Mountain and 18-year-old Jaylen Benton Ellerslie, both in Georgia, were arrested near Vicksburg late Monday following a chase.
-Pace says they’re wanted for a killing in Georgia.
+Columbus police tell news outlets 21-year-old Sharae Dominique Threadgill and 18-year-old Jalen Benton are wanted in the Sunday death of 30-year-old Phillip Whitaker in an armed robbery attempt.

+Threadgill and Benton were arrested near Vicksburg late Monday after Warren County Sheriff Martin Pace says they carjacked an SUV with two women still inside and forced one to drive while the suspects shot at pursuing deputies.

-They’re also accused of robbing fast-food restaurants Monday in Demopolis, Alabama, and in the Mississippi cities of Meridian and Brandon.
+Before that, the duo is accused of armed robberies of fast-food restaurants Monday in Demopolis, Alabama, and in the Mississippi cities of Meridian and Brandon.

-Brandon Police Chief William Thompson says a McDonald’s in his city was robbed when an armed man entered through a drive-thru window.
-Police in Meridian suspect the men attempted an armed robbery at a Jimmy John’s sandwich shop.
+Both are being held without bail in Vicksburg.
+It’s unclear if either has a lawyer.

 Copyright © 2019 The Washington Times, LLC.